nipy/mindboggle/doc/data.rst

 ------------------------------------------------------------------------------
-Other templates and manually labeled brains
+Other (non-Mindboggle-101) templates and manually labeled brains
 ------------------------------------------------------------------------------
 | The following images are not from the Mindboggle-101 data above, and the manual labels are not the same
 | as those of the DKT labeling protocol used for the Mindboggle-101 data above
-| (Warning: These labeled brains were used for evaluating registrations; I cannot vouch for their anatomical accuracy.):
+| (**Warning**: These labeled brains were used for evaluating registrations; I cannot vouch for their anatomical accuracy.):

   **Tissue-segmented templates**: created by Nicholas Tustison for use with antsAtroposN4.sh